A Mean Field Game Approach to Equilibrium Pricing with Market Clearing Condition: Intuitive Derivation of the Mean Field Problem

-Although we have already made simplistic assumptions such that the cost functions as well as the coefficient functions of all the agents are common, the problem is still hardly solvable.
-Due to the clearing condition $(\ref{orig-clearing})$, we cannot adopt an open-loop equilibrium approach.
-In particular, $(\vp_t)_{t\geq 0}$ becomes a complicated functional of the agents' trading strategies and hence the problem for each agent is highly recursive with respect to $(\a^i_t)_{t\geq 0, 1\leq i\leq N}$.
-It is even unclear how to guarantee the cost function well-defined by making it convex with respect to the controls. \\
+Intuitively, by a simple economic argument, it is not hard to imagine that the market price automatically adjusts to the higher values if the excess demand is positive and does so conversely in the opposite case.
+However, understanding the problem in rigorous mathematical sense is not at all easy even though we have already put simplistic conditions in which the cost functions as well as the coefficient functions are the same across the agents.
+Due to the clearing condition $(\ref{orig-clearing})$, we cannot adopt the open-loop equilibrium approach.
+This means, in particular, if we assume the presence of some feedback effects, then the price process $(\vp_t)_{t\geq 0}$ becomes a complicated functional of the agents' trading strategies and hence the problem for each agent is highly recursive with respect to $(\a^i_t)_{t\geq 0, 1\leq i\leq N}$.
+It is even unclear how to guarantee the cost function well-defined by making it convex with respect to the controls.